Eremophila (plant): Indigenous uses

 Aboriginal people used eremophilas for cultural and health reasons.
 For example, the Adnyamathanha people used Varti-varka (Eremophila longifolia) in burial ceremonies and in initiation ceremonies.
 Skin complaints were treated with a mixture of emu oil and the ash from burned bark of the plant.
+Research is currently underway by several groups into the phytochemistry of species within this genus, and into the bioactive phytochemical constituents that are thought to be responsible for their therapeutic effects.

 Use in horticulture

-Eremophilas have not often been cultivated in the past, although some species, including Eremophila maculata are well known.
-Their rarity in gardens was partly because they were difficult to propagate or because they were rarely seen, even in nature.
-As methods of propagating and growing have improved, the popularity of eremophilas has increased.
+Historically eremophilas were not commonly used in horticulture although some species, including Eremophila maculata, were well known.
+Their rarity in gardens was partly because they were difficult to propagate, had low germination rates or because they were rarely seen, even in nature.
+As methods of propagating and growing have improved, the popularity of eremophilas has greatly increased.
 The beauty and abundance of their flowers, variety of foliage and habit, and extended flowering period make them attractive garden plants.
 They are mostly drought resistant and many also tolerant of frost, allowing them to be grown in most situations.
 The difficulty of propagating from seed, and also sometimes from cuttings has prevented many species from being commercially available, but most species can be grafted onto rootstock of Myoporum species, giving the added advantage of being able to grow in almost any soil type, including heavy clay.
 Myoporum insulare, M. montanum and M. acuminatum are suitable, depending on where the plant is to be grown.
 It is possible to germinate eremophila seeds but the process involves either leaving the fruit in the ground for long periods or removing the seed from the fruit without damaging the seed.

-In nature, most eremophila grow where rainfall is infrequent and are adapted to dealing with long dry spells, even droughts lasting years.
-Eremophilas are therefore suited to low maintenance gardens, those where water supply is limited or where gardeners want a garden that does not require large volumes of water.
-In fact, excessive water can kill many species.
+Most eremophila grow in the arid zone of Australia where rainfall is infrequent and are adapted to dealing with long dry spells, even droughts lasting years.
+Eremophilas are therefore particularly suited to low maintenance gardens, those where water supply is limited or where gardeners want a garden that does not require large volumes of water.
+In fact, excessive water retention in the soil can kill many species, making cultivation difficult in higher rainfall regions and poorly draining regions of Eastern Australia.
+Still, eremophilas in a garden setting should be treated similarly to other native plants, with regular watering in the first 1-2 years, and the application of native fertiliser.
 In a severe drought, some species, such as E. microtheca can lose their leaves and appear to be dead after a long dry period, only to recover and turn into a compact, healthy-looking shrub after a deep watering.
-Most also grow in nutrient-poor soil, and fertiliser is rarely needed or beneficial.